jkrcc/go-wabei/cmd/clef/README.md

 This allows DApps not to depend on geth's account management.
 When a DApp wants to sign data it can send the data to the signer, the signer will then provide the user with context and asks the user for permission to sign the data.
 If the users grants the signing request the signer will send the signature back to the DApp.

-This setup allows a DApp to connect to a remote Ethereum node and send transactions that are locally signed.
-This can help in situations when a DApp is connected to a remote node because a local Ethereum node is not available, not synchronised with the chain or a particular Ethereum node that has no built-in (or limited) account management.
+This setup allows a DApp to connect to a remote Wabei node and send transactions that are locally signed.
+This can help in situations when a DApp is connected to a remote node because a local Wabei node is not available, not synchronised with the chain or a particular Wabei node that has no built-in (or limited) account management.

 Clef can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.

-Check out

-* the [tutorial](tutorial.md) for some concrete examples on how the signer works.
-* the [setup docs](docs/setup.md) for some information on how to configure it to work on QubesOS or USBArmory.

 ## Command line flags